Welcome Home Fiona music video by Asha Lightbearer

 If you aren’t a childhood sexual abuse survivor, you know one.

-I was told that what I experienced as a child is considered a sexual violation (an enema at 7 years old or so).
-It was prescribed by a doctor and administered by a member of my family.
-It sounds like a completely legitimate medical procedure that should have only caused a minor discomfort.
+Survivors of childhood sexual abuse may not even be aware that they are a survivor.
+I had no clue that what I went through as a child, the trauma of receiving an enema at seven years old, was considered a sexual violation.
+It was prescribed by a doctor and administered by a member of my family so it sounded like a completely legitimate medical procedure that should have only caused a minor discomfort.

-CSA, or Child Sexual Abuse, is probably the most silenced and personally violating crime on the planet.
+CSA, or Child Sexual Abuse, is probably the most silenced and personally invasive crime on the planet.
 The perpetrators come in all shapes and sizes from all backgrounds and statuses.
-Some are reputable and well-liked in their family and community and some are quiet and keep to themselves.
-The point is, you really don’t know who could be one in your circles of friends and family.
+Some sexual abusers are reputable, well-liked, respected, and trusted in their families and community.
+And some are quiet and keep to themselves.
+It can be very difficult to identify one, even amongst your own circles of friends and family.

 Are you a victim of CSA or any other type of sexual abuse?
-Visit thefionaproject.org for support, healing and other resources so that you don’t have to own shame that isn’t yours and guilt that you may have chosen to take on.
+If so, you don’t have to own shame that isn’t yours or guilt that you may have chosen to take on.
 The shame and guilt belong to the other person, not you.

 If you are not a victim, there’s a 99% chance you know one.
-I found out after 35 years that a close family member had it done to them by someone I knew and loved.
+I found out 35 years after the fact that a close family member of mine was sexually molested by someone I knew and loved.
 That’s a hard truth that many friends and family of survivors have to digest sometimes.
-I almost couldn’t handle it, but I had to – because she suffered through it.
-I chose to support her rather than go into denial about a truth I couldn’t handle.
-I didn’t want to believe it was true, but her reality and suffering overrode my disbelief, so I had to accept the pain of learning the truth.
+I almost couldn’t handle it!
+But I had to if I was going to be able to support her, regardless of my own thoughts and feelings of trying to deal with such shocking information.
+She is the one who suffered through it so I couldn’t be an emotional train wreck myself.